Cross Faded: Understanding the Meaning, Symptoms and Risks

 What to Do If You are Crossfaded

-Unfortunately, there is little you can do to stop a crossfade early or sober up.
+The combined effects of cannabis and alcohol can be intense and hit faster than expected.
+If you do get cross faded, find a calm place to rest and stay with people you trust.
+Unfortunately, there is little you can do to stop a crossfade early or sober up immediately.
 Once you’re on the horse, there’s no getting off this ride.
-Though, some of the following may help a bit:

 • Drink Water: There are very few times when drinking water won’t help you.
 This is not one of those occasions.
 Anyone who has drunk alcohol before has probably heard that water helps keep you hydrated and hopefully away from a hangover.
 Some people think drinking water could help with cannabis effects, like dry mouth, but that isn't exactly the case.
 But that's for another article.